namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 So if you are doing planning and it works , it probably means youre doing widget work, which yes you have to do every once in a while, but hopefully thsts not your life otherwise exploit and no explore . (exploitative by definition ) .

+### The Tacit Dimension

+> “I shall reconsider human knowledge by starting from the fact that we can know more than we can tell,

+(requote from a Cal article)

 ## Fisticuffs or alignment?
  Martin Fowler's blog on negotiation, Product vs Engineering, https://martinfowler.com/articles/bottlenecks-of-scaleups/03-product-v-engineering.html